BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

 ## Introduction

 Welcome to my first ever blog post.
 You are witnessing history.
 This is about the time I found a race condition during a penetration test.
-Many details and specificities will have to be left out due to confidential nature of issues like these - and this will probably be a constant throughout my blog.
-With this being said... lights out and away we go! ~~<sup>Verstappen leads heading into the first corner</sup>~~
+Many details and specificities will have to be left out due to the confidential nature of issues like these - and this will probably be a constant throughout my blog.
+With this being said... lights out and away we go! ~~<sup>Verstappen leads the way heading into the first corner</sup>~~

 <p align="center"> <img src="https://github.com/BrunoCaseiro/brunocaseiro.github.io/assets/38294180/90450394-e1f0-41f7-b7bd-739ebf842860"> </p>